waseemh/waseemh.github.io_F/_posts/2014-08-25-writing-better-bdd-stories.md

 	Then shopping cart should be updated

 ## Use meta parameters/tags
 When the number of stories increases over time, there is a need to manage all this amount of information and textual content.
-Using meta parameters (or tags), you can organize stories based on different criteria and label them under categories, both at story and scenario level.
+Using meta parameters or tags (annotated by __@__ character), you can organize stories based on different criteria and label them under categories, both at story and scenario level.

 	Scenario: Login to system with permissions for users management
 	@category permission
-	@scope sanity
+	@type sanity
 	Given I am on login page
 	When I login with administrator credentials
 	Then "User Management" section should be accessible